 - Selection download .srt from the dropdown

-This is the file you can then upload to your Twitter video.
+Download the .srt file from YouTube as instructed above.
+You can then upload this to your Twitter video.
 To do this:

 - Click your icon in the top right-hand corner of Twitter and select Media Studio from the dropdown list